-In case Time Response is used, the "Autocycle" setpoint can be used for generating a repeating, cyclic output while the selected control source enables the time response output of the lookup table.
+In case Time Response is used, the "Autocycle" setpoint can be used for generating a repeating, cyclic output while the selected control source enables the time response output of the particular lookup table.

-The X values are limited by minimum and maximum range of the selected input source if the source is one of the Input Blocks or a Math Function Block.
-For the fore mentioned sources X-Axis data will be redefined when ranges are changed, therefore inputs should be adjusted before changing X-Axis values.
-For other sources Xmin and Xmax are 0 and 10,000.
-The X-Axis is constraint to be in rising order, thus value of the next index is greater than or equal to preceding one.
-Therefore, when adjusting the X-Axis data, it is recommended that X10 is changed first, then lower indexes in descending order.
+The X values are limited by Xmin = -10,000 and Xmax 10,000.
+The X-Axis is constraint to be in rising order, thus the value of the next index is greater than or equal to preceding one.
+Therefore, when adjusting the X-Axis data, it is recommended that X{10} is changed first, then lower indexes in descending order.